 For a loyalty program, exclusivity can be an extremely effective tool to make your members feel rewarded (54%) excited (47%), and special (36%) (Kelton).
 By giving exclusive discounts & coupons to your loyalty members, you can increase the rate at which members redeem these offers.
 “94% of Americans would take advantage of an exclusive offer provided by a brand that the brand would not typically offer the general public” (Kelton).

 Cinemark’s loyalty program “Cinemark Movie Club” has multiple exclusive member discounts.
 Member benefits include:

 - One credit for a 2D movie every month.
 Any unused tickets rollover.

 - Pay member pricing for any additional tickets throughout the month

 - 20% discount on concessions for every visit

 - Reserve and buy tickets in advance with no online fees

-Despite it’s $8.99 monthly fee, the Cinemark Movie Pass has seen great success.
+Despite its $8.99 monthly fee, the Cinemark Movie Pass has seen great success.
 In its first year, the loyalty program surpassed 500,000 members.
-This was a huge accomplishment for the movie theatre chain as it more than doubled their initial projections.
+This was a huge accomplishment for the movie theatre chain as it more than doubled its initial projections.
 In addition, Movie Pass members’ engagement with the program was high, at a 75% credit redemption rate, and 98% of members reported having a positive satisfaction with the rewards.